 3. Safety Tips

-Be aware when traveling outside of major cities, especially in
+Be aware when traveling outside of major cities, especially in remote areas.

-Bring only sealed food as the open food may easily get infected
+Bring only sealed food, as open food may easily get infected and are, thus, prevented from entry.

 The sun can be intense, so wear sunscreen, sunglasses, and a hat,